-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison Yes Council's complaint processComplaints Policy We have recently appointed a Quality Assurance Complaints Officer who has oversight of the complaints process from with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
-Yes Council's complaint process Complaints Policy Complaints Procedure Quality Assurance Complaints Officer and nominated senior Customer Services Officer.
-Assignment of Assistant Director of Operations as "Senior Lead Person" We have a Quality Assurance Complaints Officer and senior Customer Service Officer who have full responsibility for complaints.
+Complaints Procedure Assignment of Quality Assurance Complaints Officer Assignment of Assistant Director of Operations as "Senior Lead Person" April 2024.
 The Assistant Director of Operations is our Senior Lead Person for Complaint Handling who will oversee the code.
-Housing has Complaint Champions assigned to each subject area to be able to handle complaints appropriately.
-The complaints system issues automated reminders, escalations and reports to ensure complaints are managed in a timely manner in accordance with deadlines.
+Housing has multiple teams of Complaint Champions assigned to each subject area within Housing to be able to handle complaints appropriately.
+Within the complaints handling system we have inbuilt reminders, escalations and reports that ensure complaints get the necessary intention and our timescales are being met.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
-Yes The complaints management process ensures that the complaints officer has complete Our Quality Assurance Complaints Officer's role and nominated senior

-They must also have the authority and autonomy to act to resolve disputes promptly and fairly. visibility of complaints management at all stages.
-The officer works collaboratively with service teams and complaints officers to provide guidance and support on resolutions.
-In addition, all staff have access to best practise guidance and training for complaints management.
-Customer Services Officer have the authority to act quickly bringing complaints to the attention of service areas speedily to provide a swift resolution for our residents.
+They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
+Yes Quality Assurance Complaints Officer Presentation Our new Quality Assurance Complaints Officer's role has the authority to act quickly bringing complaints to the attention of service areas speedily to provide a swift resolution for our residents.
 Our Assistant Director of Operations is the Senior Lead Person for Complaint Handling and will mediate to resolve issues in a timely manner.
 Our Complaint Champions also have the authority and autonomy to act to resolve disputes promptly and fairly.
 All of the above officers have full oversight of the internal complaints process to ensure prompt resolution is met.
-4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
-All relevant staff must be suitably trained in the importance of complaint handling.
-It is Yes Complaints Management training Champion Stage 1 and Director Stage 2 user guide Complaint Champions are all provided with training, guides, and videos to be able to handle complaints appropriately and fairly.
-The